gdevenyi/gabriel.devenyi.ca/_pages/about.md

 and [SGE](https://arc.liv.ac.uk/trac/SGE) (soon [SLURM](https://slurm.schedmd.com/documentation.html))
 to provide a uniform platform providing storage and compute across a heterogenous set of hardware.

-I write software and automation wherever I can can to help me (see projects), bash scripts, python scripts, ansible playbooks.
+I write software and automation wherever I can can to help me, bash scripts, python scripts, ansible playbooks.
 I report bugs, and program fixes to problems and contribute them back to the community when I can.
-We maintain a suite of scientific software with the environment-modules (soon to be lmod) system.
+We maintain a suite of scientific software with the [environment-modules](https://modules.readthedocs.io) (soon to be [lmod](https://lmod.readthedocs.io/)) system.
 This takes little of my day-to-day, because the computer hardware is reliable, and I've automated much of the work.